makersacademy/airport_challenge/airport_notes.md

 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

 controller (user)
-plane --- take off
-plane --- has taken off
+user --- instruct plane to take off airport --- plane has taken off

+>airport.request_to_take_off(plane)
-airport --- plan has taken off
+>> "Plane has taken off"

+COMPLETED USER STORY 2
+- created a request to take off method which takes plane as argument
+- wrote test confirming airport responds to the methods
+- wrote unit test that tests take off with a plane argument and provides confirmation message

 #### User Story 3
 As an air traffic controller